Skip to content

 Returns:

-Stacked bar plot.
-If return_data is set to True also returns a dataframe of the data used for the plot.
+If return_data is True, returns a DataFrame containing the data used for plotting.
+Otherwise, displays the stacked bar plot.

 1